Padamkalra/PadamBookStore/PadamBookStore/README.txt

 I chaned the name of models folder to view models.
 At 5:48 pm I changed the namespace in erros view models.cs

-at 6:01pm I mae a class name SD.cs in Padambookstore.utility
+at 6:01pm I made a class name SD.cs in Padambookstore.utility